garreeoke/level-up/azure/1-managed-resources/README.md

 give the simple self-service API of using compositions.

 ## Steps
+1. Change directories to azure/1-managed-resources
-1. In each file in the folder, search and replace the word **CHANGE-ME** and replace with your own name.
+2. In each file in the folder, search and replace the word **CHANGE-ME** and replace with your own name.
-2. To test the provider setup, deploy the resource-group only
+3. To test the provider setup, deploy the resource-group only
-   * `kubectl apply -f ./resource-group.yaml`
+   * `kubectl apply -f resource-group.yaml`
-3. Once the resource group is successfully deployed, apply all manifests in the folder:
+4. Once the resource group is successfully deployed, apply all manifests in the folder:
-    * `kubectl apply -f ./`
+    * `kubectl apply -f .`
-4. Verify managed resources:
+5. Verify managed resources:
     * `kubectl get managed -l crossplane-demo=levelup-managed-resources`
-5. Cleanup:
+6. Cleanup:
-    * `kubectl delete -f ./`
+    * `kubectl delete -f .`

 ## Next
 * [Build the same resources in a composition](../2-xrd)